daddydrac/bandit-box/README.md

 * TensorBoard is on localhost:6006 and GPU enabled Jupyter is on localhost:8888.
 * Python 3.6.7 (Stable & Secure)
 * Only Tesla Pascal and Turing GPU Architecture are supported
+* NLP capability added with pytesseract and textract

 -------------------------------------------------------------